Georgia Gerber Catalog: Online

 Georgia sculpts almost every day.

 She usually works in “Idaho Buff” – a water-based clay commonly used for pottery.
-She likes the softness and fluidity of this material, which allow her to work quickly and expressively.
+She likes the softness and fluidity of this material, which allows her to work quickly and expressively.
 It is common that she has two sculptures underway at any time – often a large commissioned piece and a smaller edition piece.
 She does not like to focus on one sculpture for too long at a sitting, and so moves back and forth between sculptures for fresh perspectives.

 Georgia seldom draws or makes models before beginning a piece.
 Her ability to visualize in three dimensions lets her start right in by piling blocks of clay into the general form.
 Most sculptures, even the largest ones, are solid clay with minimal armature support.
 This gives Georgia flexibility in making changes as she proceeds.